tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/installing-contrail-ansible-ziu.rst

 9. Upgrade compute nodes.

-    -  For Contrail Networking Release 2005 to Contrail Networking Release 2008:
+    -  For Tungsten Fabric Release 2005 to Tungsten Fabric Release 2008:

        Run the install_contrail.yml playbook file to upgrade the compute nodes that were uncommented in the instances.yaml file.
-Only the compute nodes that were left uncommented in
-       `8 <installing-contrail-ansible-ziu.html#mark-compute-nodes-for-migration>`__
-       are upgraded to the target release in this step.
+Only the compute nodes that were left uncommented in step 8 are upgraded to the target release in this step.

        sudo -E ansible-playbook -v -e orchestrator=openstack -e config_file=instances.yaml playbooks/install_contrail.yml

-    -  For Contrail Networking Release 2011 and later:
+    -  For Tungsten Fabric Release 2011 and later:

        Run the compute stage of ziu.yml playbook file to upgrade the compute nodes that were uncommented in the instances.yaml file.
-       Only the compute nodes that were left uncommented in `8 <installing-contrail-ansible-ziu.html#mark-compute-nodes-for-migration>`__
-       are upgraded to the target release in this step.
+       Only the compute nodes that were left uncommented in step 8 are upgraded to the target release in this step.

        sudo -E ansible-playbook -v -e stage=compute -e